 - b.
-AND two (2) floating holidays (in lieu of Seward's Day on the last Monday in March, and Alaska Dayon October 18), to be credited to the Employee's personal leave account on the holiday.
+AND two (2) floating holidays (in lieu of Seward's Day on the last Monday in March, and Alaska Day on October 18), to be credited to the Employee's personal leave account on the holiday.
 As an exception to the foregoing, Martin Luther King Day, Presidents' Day and Veterans' Day shall be treated as floating holidays for Maintenance Department Employees.
-Presidents' Day and Veterans' Day shall be treated as floating holidays for Solid Waste Landfill Employees. - c.
-Except for 56-hour/week Employees and Employees in positions that are regularly scheduled for work on a rotating shift basis (weekend scheduling), when a holiday listed in subsection a. above falls on Saturday, the preceding Friday shall be observed as a holiday; and when the holiday falls on Sunday, the following Monday shall be observed as a holiday.

-For Full-time Employees, if a scheduled (non-floating) holiday falls on an Employee's normal day off, he/she shall have one work day (4 hours for 1⁄2 time, 6 hours for 3⁄4 time employees) added to his/her leave time or have the following work day off at the Employee's option subject to the Employer's needs.

-- d.
-Except for 56-hour/week Employees, any overtime-eligible Employee who is required to perform work on one of the holidays listed in subsection a. above shall be compensated at one and one-half times the rate of regular pay for hours worked and shall receive the equivalent of one regularly scheduled work day of holiday compensation. - e.
+Presidents' Day and Veterans' Day shall be treated as floating holidays for and Solid Waste Landfill Employees. - c.
+Except for 56-hour/week Employees and Employees regularly scheduled for work on a rotating shift basis, when a holiday listed in subsection a. above falls on Saturday, the preceding Friday shall be observed as a holiday; and when the holiday falls on Sunday, the following Monday shall be observed as a holiday. - For Full-time employees, if a scheduled (non-floating) holiday falls on an Employee's normal day off, he/she shall have one work day added to his/her leave time or have the following work day off at the Employee's option subject to the Employer's needs. - d.
+Except for 56-hour/week Employees, any overtime-eligible Employee who is required to perform work on one of the holidays listed in subsection a. above shall be compensated at one and one-half times the rate of regular pay for hours worked and shall receive the equivalent of one work day of holiday pay. - e.
 Emergency services Employees working a 56-hour/week schedule shall be compensated for holidays in the following manner: - 1.
 The Employer shall credit the personal leave account with 5.6 hours for each full pay period of service.
-Holiday hours shall not be credited for periods of time the Employee is on leave without pay, suspension, or injury leave.

-- 2. When an emergency services Employee who works a 56-hour/week schedule is scheduled to work one of the holidays and does not work, his/her personal leave account shall be charged for twenty-four hours except that if the absence is because of illness, bereavement, paternity, or adoptive leave, the absence will be charged against the Employee's medical and then his/her personal leave account. - 3.
+Holiday hours shall not be credited for periods of time the Employee is on leave without pay, suspension, or injury leave. - When an emergency services Employee who works a 56-hour/week schedule is scheduled to work one of the holidays and does not work, his/her personal leave account shall be charged for twenty-four hours except that if the absence is because of illness, bereavement, paternity, or adoptive leave, the absence will be charged against the Employee's medical and then his/her personal leave account. - 3.
 When an emergency services Employee who works a 56-hour/week is called in to work on one of the holidays, he/she shall be paid at a rate 1.85 times his normal hourly rate. - f.
-Employees must be regular Employees on the work day before and work day after the holidays listed in a. and b. above to be eligible for holiday pay. - g.
+Employees must be regular Employees on the work day before and work day after the holidays listed in a. and b. above to be eligible for holiday pay.

+g.
 When Employees are job sharing a position, the Employee who has the holiday fall during his/her scheduled period, will receive the holiday pay.
 Employees job sharing a position on a half day basis will share the holiday pay equally.